jaxsonp/factory-script/README.md

 $
 ```

-However, because FactoryScript is unopinionated about layout, it is possible to reverse the order...
+FactoryScript is unopinionated about layout, it is possible to reverse the order...

 ```text
 [println]─═{"hello world"}─═[start]